AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that made unwanted URLs visible in the delivered emails after importing HTML templates containing tracking links.
 (NEO-25909)
 * Fixed an issue that caused the server to crash when displaying the target data of the remainder from a **Split** activity in a workflow.
 * Fixed possible delivery throughput issues caused by server crashes.
 Campaign now prevents memory corruption when cleaning the expression parser.
 (NEO-26856)
-* Fixed an issue when copy/pasting activities in a workflow using 64-bits Client console.